homecoder/pythonista_snippets/README.md

 Example provided at the bottom of the file.

 The checkbox class is also quite simple, it is a view which wraps a button which switches between two images (unchecked, and checked) with access methods to get the state.

+## License

+The code here is licensed under the MIT License.
+See the LICENSE file for more information.

+## Open Source Word

+I love open source, if you profit from any of my code at any point, and you can't release or contribute back to the open source community, please make a donation to a charity in need.

+You are under absolutely no obligation to; and I have chosen the MIT license for that very reason, no obligation.
+However, you should, and you know it.